markNZed/processism-react-three/storyboard.md

 First, our original blue entity is now surrounded by other blue entities.
 Each of these surrounding entities could potentially interact with the original one, creating what we can call internal relations.
 Meanwhile, these outer entities could also relate to other entities outside this group, which we can think of as external relations.

 There’s a significant difference between a single blue entity and a group of blue entities.
-A single entity has no internal relations—there’s nothing else to interact with.
+A single entity has no internal relations — there’s nothing else to interact with.
 But when we have a group, we suddenly have both internal and external relations.

 This accumulation changes the potential of the system.
 For example, a single H2O molecule can’t form a water drop.
 But when many H2O molecules come together, they can form a drop of water.
 This is what we call strong emergence — the behavior of the water drop isn’t found in just one H2O molecule but appears when many molecules accumulate together.